 This Master’s degree program is offered by the Biozentrum of the University of Basel.
 It provides direct access to modern molecular biology research.
 The Biozentrum Basel conducts research and teaching at the international top level in a working atmosphere which equally promotes professional and personal development.
 The core activity of the Master’s degree is a supervised practical research project of at least 12 months length.
 In parallel, the students attend lectures to strengthen their knowledge in their area of specialization.
 The possible areas of specialization are Biochemistry, Biophysics, Computational Biology, Developmental Biology, Genetics, Immunology, Infection Biology, Microbiology, Neurobiology, Pharmacology, Structural Biology and Cell Biology.
 The students reach their Master’s degree by demonstrating their capacity to conduct a scientific research project and by presenting the results of their work in both written and oral form.

 Focal areas of teaching and research

 Research at the Biozentrum Basel embraces a wide range of topics and techniques, following the overarching intent to understand the molecular organization of living organisms.
 The research is concerned with structure and function of macromolecules, the wiring of regulatory circuits, as well as identifying general principles underlying complex biological systems and their dynamic interactions.
-Research at the Biozentrum is structured along five focal areas of investigation: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics and Computational & Systems Biology.
+Research at the Biozentrum is structured along five focal areas: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics and Computational & Systems Biology.
 These research areas share concepts and technologies and act in a synergic and collaborative manner.
-New relevant questions often arise at the interface between the research areas, while innovative solutions arise from the individual technical.
+New relevant questions often arise at the interface between research areas, while innovative solutions can be provided by the individual techniques.
 The Master’s degree program has been designed to meet all requirements of modern biological research.